kristianmandrup/repo-manager-v3/README.md

 ### App file structure

-The file structure SHOULD look as follows.
+The project file structure should look as follows.

 ```
 /apps